jungsoft/crudry/README.md

 ### Translate Errors middleware

 Absinthe Middleware to translate errors and changeset errors into human readable messages.
-It support nested changeset errors and internationalization, using using [Gettext](https://github.com/elixir-lang/gettext).
+It support nested changeset errors and internationalization, using [Gettext](https://github.com/elixir-lang/gettext).

 The `create`, `update` and `delete` functions in the resolver all return `Ecto.Changeset` as errors, so it's useful to translate them into human readable messages.